 Researchers from 5 Gyres Institute and State University of New York (SUNY) Fredonia made the discovery in 2012 after collecting a total of 21 samples from the lakes.
 They found plastics in all but one sample.
 Of the three lakes, Lake Erie had the highest concentrations of plastics, roughly 90 percent of the total amount measured.
 The authors speculate that the high concentrations may be the result of currents carrying the plastics from the cities of Detroit, Cleveland, and Erie.
 Back in the lab, further inspection revealed that along with the microplastics, eight of the samples contained coal ash and coal fly ash (produced by coal-burning power plants).”

-Posted November 4th, 2013 in Uncategorized
+Posted November 4th, 2013 in Healthy Waters

 Earlier this year, Anjanette Riley and Laura Kammin from IISG participated in one of several research excursions on the Great Lakes, collecting samples to analyze the microplastic content of the water.
 Related research was recently published, and the findings are surprising.